Sriharish19/Bike-Demand-Prediction/README.md

 # Conclusion

-Built a model with Adjusted R2 score of 82% using Polynomial regression.
+Built a model with Adjusted R2 score of 86% using Random Forest.
 And found top three important features that determine the bike demands are Temperature, Humidity, Functioning day.